Last Updated on 17 December, 2020 by Veronica

 Honestly, this visit was quite relaxed, in 5 hours we had seen the most important thing, so we decided to make our way to York.

-In York, the first thing we did was go to the YHA York Hostel for check-in.
-Then we left the car in a parking lot quite close to the center and visited the city.
 At 7 p.m., we took a boat tour of the river and watched the sunset, as the captain was telling us about York’s curiosities and the two banks of the river, for £18, both of us.

-Then we stayed with some friends and had a few beers in a very typical place called Kings Arms.
+Then we stayed with friends and had a few beers in a typical place called Kings Arms.
 They have local beers and charge them cheap, but with curious prices, like £ 2.12 a pint.

-Then we went all four to the Mc Donalds because it was the only thing that was open at that time and we ended up in a pub called Bora Bora drinking cocktails.
+Then we went all four to the Mc Donalds because it was the only thing that was open at that time, and we ended up in a pub called Bora Bora drinking cocktails.

-The hostel’s public areas I liked the most.
-Super comfortable Chester sofas, wifi at a good speed, views of the gardens.
+The hostel’s public areas I liked the most: super comfortable Chester sofas, wifi at a good speed, views of the gardens.

 The room was two beds and had a private bathroom.
 The bathroom was small, but it fulfilled its function.
-The best thing about the room was the green duvets, which I wanted to take it one home!!!
+The best thing about the room was the green duvets, which I wanted to take home!!!

 Day 5.
 From York to Newcastle

-On the morning of this fifth day of our road trip through England and Scotland, we begin our stretch from York to Newcastle.
-We passed some very interesting and picturesque villages and places.
-We visited the cathedral, which the day before we did not arrive on time, the price is 10 pounds per person without the tower.
+We passed some fascinating and picturesque villages and places.
+We visited the cathedral the day before we did not arrive on time, the price is 10 pounds per person without the tower.

 Whitby is a little town that we really liked.

-In the evening we took a walk through Newcastle, along the river area, and went to dinner at Gusto Restaurant, with Italian food.
+In the evening, we took a walk through Newcastle, along the river area, and went to dinner at Gusto Restaurant, with Italian food.

 Where to eat in Whitby?